dalrimple/jquery-touchmeup/README.md

 ##### acknowledgements #####

-Thanks to [Charlie Gleason](https://github.com/superhighfives) for the support.
+Thanks to [Charlie Gleason](https://github.com/superhighfives) for your support.